csc-ubc-okanagan/workshops/docs/RDM_pt2-documentation.md

 * Can you tell what each of the data files is?
 * When you look at a data file, can you understand what each of the variables are?
-* Is there anything you think is missing from teh README, or do you have questions about other aspects of the data?
+* Is there anything you think is missing from the README, or do you have questions about other aspects of the data?

 ## Data Dictionaries